-The history of Pagani Cars reflects the autobiography of its creator, Horacio Pagani, a lord of Italian origins, born and raise in Casilda a small Argentine country, which immediately shows signs of a precise inclination: the passion for speed and car racing.
+The history of Pagani Automobili reflects the autobiography of its creator, Horacio Pagani, a man of Italian origins born and raise in Casilda, a small Argentine country, which immediately shows signs of a precise inclination: the passion for speed and car racing.

-It was from one of these magazines that he learned the life of Juan Manuel Fangio, undisputed idol of all the Argentines, who later met in person and who would have such a great influence in his future activities.
+It was from one of these magazines that he learned the life of Juan Manuel Fangio, an undisputed idol of all the Argentines, who later met in person and who would have such a great influence in his future activities.

 When he was 14-year-old he start, along with a friend, to build a motorbike starting from a second-hand engine he has had in gift and before the completion of the secondary school he is working on the construction of a Dune-Baggie from a bodywork kit in fiberglass fitted on the body of a Renault Deuphine.
 After five months of hard and patient work, the buggy was finally finished, vividly painted in a new and bright livery, registered and circulating like any other vehicle along the Casilda roads.

 The stalemate created by the warfare events of the First Gulf War and the international crisis convinced Pagani to leave the Lamborghini and to direct his research elsewhere.
-Since few of his project work had seen light in the form of cars actually produced, he began to give life to his most ambitious dream: a supercar of his own which could summarizes all the best design elements that appeared in previous projects.
+Since few of Horacio’s project works had seen light in the form of cars actually produced, he began to give life to his most ambitious dream: a supercar of his own which could summarize all the best design elements that appeared in previous projects.
 So in 1999, at the Geneva Motor Show, Horacio presented the Zonda C12 his first supercar born entirely from a self-financed project and with the stated goal of creating such an emotionally car that a customer would buy it without even thinking about it.

 “The shape had to be sensual, the wheel arches should recall a woman’s bosoms, the rear bonnet the hips.
 Inside, the seats would be shaped like an inverted pyramid to wrap around the shoulders, giving a sense of power to the man, and protection to the woman.
 A complicated search of simple ideas.
 In a word: the Zonda.“

-The Zonda was the first road-car approved to be presented with fully-sighted carbon, and will be the first, with the advent of the Zonda Cinque, to have the titanium carbon frame, Horacio’s faithful testimony which worked from years in the use of composite materials in the automotive.
+The Zonda was the first road-car approved to be presented with carbon and will be the first, with the advent of the Zonda Cinque, to have a full titanium and carbon frame, Horacio’s faithful testimony which worked from years in the use of composite materials in the automotive.

-Today Pagani Automobili is one of the most famous and sought after brands all over the world, its creations are halfway between art, craftsman knowledge and highest technology.
+Today Pagani Automobili is one of the most famous and sought after brands all over the world, its creations are halfway between art, craftsman knowledge, and highest technology.
 Huayra, the last born, is generally considered one of the most innovative, extreme and refined supercars in the world, capable of recalling ancient natural powers, as Horacio would say:

 “Ancient Aymara legends tell us of Huayra Tata, god of the wind who commands the breezes, the winds and the snowstorms that invade the mountains, the cliffs and the hills of the Andean highlands.“